coffellas-cto/PIReddit/README.md

 * No third-party dependencies needed.
 Just plug and play.
 * Networking is based on `NSOperation`s.
 * Lazy models' properties loading.
 Property objects are not constructed untill accessed.
-* Most used fields of models are available as properies.
+* Frequently used fields of models are available as properies.
 Every model object has the `allFields` dictionary which contains _all_ possible fields for your convenience.